Peterbilt vs Kenworth: Which is Better?

 Engine Options

-Kenworth and Peterbilt engines are both made by PACCAR.
+Kenworth and Peterbilt engines are both made by PACCAR or Cummins.

-They all come with a standard and automated transmission.
+All of these engines come with a standard or automated transmission.

 Fuel Efficiency